 This Boba Fett action figure was released in

-Hasbro gave the figure 14 points of articulation and included
+Hasbro gave the figure twelve joints and included

 Here is what we noticed when we took a closer look at the Bounty Hunter: